mikemahoney218/heddlr/.github/SUPPORT.md

 [reprex](https://reprex.tidyverse.org/) package.
 If you haven't heard of or used reprex before, you're in for a treat!
 Seriously, reprex will make all of your R-question-asking endeavors easier (which is a pretty insane ROI for the five to ten minutes it'll take you to learn what it's all about).
-For additional reprex pointers, check out the [Get help!](https://www.tidyverse.org/help/) section of the tidyverse site.

-Armed with your reprex, the next step is to figure out [where to ask](https://www.tidyverse.org/help/#where-to-ask).
+Armed with your reprex, the next step is to figure out where to ask:

   * If it's a question: start with StackOverflow.
     There are more people there to answer questions.
   * If it's a bug: you're in the right place, file an issue.
-  * If you're not sure: let the community help you figure it out!
-If your problem _is_ a bug or a feature request, you can easily return here and report it.

 Before opening a new issue, be sure to [search issues and pull requests](https://github.com/mikemahoney218/heddlr/issues) to make sure the bug hasn't been reported and/or already fixed in the development version.
 By